 - 3. Where the ITF funding for a project exceeds HK\$50 million, approval from the Finance Committee of the Legislative Council is required. - 4.
-Please use ITF Form 4.6 for applications under the TCFS. - 5.
-For Category C projects, the application form should include detailed description of the research contents responsible by the Hong Kong side, as well as the respective responsibilities and activities of and key information on the Guangdong/Shenzhen partner in this project.
-The lead applicant, however, does not need to enclose the respective application prepared by the Guangdong/Shenzhen partner and submitted to the Guangdong/Shenzhen Vetting conducted in Hong Kong will be mainly based on the research contents described in the Hong Kong application form. application should be completed in Chinese.
-Applications under Category C must be submitted concurrently by both the Hong Kong and Guangdong/Shenzhen applicant organisations Guangdong/Shenzhen authorities respectively.
+Please use ITF Form 4.7 for applications under the TCFS. - 5.
+For Category C projects, the application form should include detailed description of the research contents responsible by the Hong Kong side, as well as the respective responsibilities and activities of and key information on the Guangdong/Shenzhen partner (including the participating organisation) in this project.
+The lead applicant, however, does not need to enclose the respective application prepared by the Guangdong/Shenzhen partner and submitted to the Guangdong/Shenzhen authorities.
+Vetting conducted in Hong Kong will be mainly based on the research contents described in the Hong Kong application form.
+The application should be completed in Chinese.
+Applications under Category C must be submitted concurrently by both the Hong Kong and Guangdong/Shenzhen applicant organisations to ITC and Guangdong/Shenzhen authorities respectively.
 Unilateral submission will not be accepted.